 As the former owner of three busy restaurants in New Zealand, Ben Grant knows a thing or two about the issue of packaging.
-“We had about 10,000 people moving through our premises every week and around 50% of our customers were ordering takeaway”, he recalls.
-“Add to that all the packaging that the produce is coming in and you’re dealing with huge piles of rubbish and recycling every day.”
+“We had about 10,000 people moving through our premises every week.
+Out of those around 50% were ordering takeaway”, he recalls.
+“Add to that all the packaging the produce is coming in and you’re dealing with huge piles of rubbish and recycling every day.”

-“The reason why we focussed on soft plastic is that it is the most problematic area within our current waste and recycling system”, says Ben.
+“We are focusing on soft plastic because it is the most problematic area in our current waste and recycling system”, says Ben.

-Soft plastic cannot be processed through the kerbside recycling system because it gets caught in the machinery (side note: soft plastic can get recycled through RedCycle).
-At the same time, soft plastic – like most plastics – is made from petrochemicals and is therefore detrimental to the environment in more than one way.
+Soft plastic cannot go into kerbside recycling system because it gets caught in the machinery (side note: soft plastic can get recycled through RedCycle).
+At the same time, soft plastic – like most plastics – is made from petrochemicals.
+Therefore, it’s harming the environment in more than one way.

 Why we still need packaging

 Yet, while the movement against single-use plastic is gathering momentum in some regions, it’s difficult to imagine a modern world without packaging.